HeliosLang/compiler/README.md

 }
 ```

-### User defined enum types
+### Enum-types
 Plutus-Light supports tagged unions.
 These are useful for datums and redeemers with differing content depending on how the script is used.
 In Haskell tagged unions are called Algeabraic Data Types.
-Tagged unions are declared as with the `enum` keyword:
+Tagged unions are declared with the `enum` keyword:
 ```golang
 enum Datum {
     Submission{...}, // content of Submission has the same syntax as a regular data-type